Barclays - How to manage your investment

 - higher standards – greater confidence that advisers are suitably qualified

-These changes to the way investors receive and pay for investment advice will come into effect on the 31 December 2012 and will apply to all advisers in the UK retail investment market.
-For further details, please view the Guide to RDR 50 KB
+These changes to the way investors receive and pay for investment advice came into effect on the 31 December 2012 and apply to all advisers in the UK retail investment market.
+For further details, please view the Guide to RDR 150 KB